 - Get our internet set up.

-- Get a signal booster, so our internet was usable.
+- Get a weBoost signal booster, so our cell signal was always boosted.

 - Research and purchase a bike rack so we could get the bikes out of our living room.

 - Build our desk, so we have a separation between where we eat and where we work.